NVIDIA-AI-IOT/jetracer/README.md

 # JetRacer

-JetRacer is an educational AI racecar using NVIDIA Jetson Nano that is
+JetRacer is an educational AI racecar using NVIDIA Jetson Nano.
+Building and using JetRacer gives the hands on experience needed to create your own AI projects.

-* **Affordable** - ~$250 including Jetson Nano

-* **Educational** - Examples from basic motion to AI road following
-* **Fun!** - Interactively programmed from your web browser

-JetRacer gives hands on experience that is valuable for creating new AI projects.

 To get started,